 Our Mission and Values

-To provide an anonymous peer to peer teleweb counselling service that listens to and supports the diverse voices that make up our community; aiming to make useful referrals, improve the mental health and overall well-being of those who contact us with unconditional positive regard.
+To provide an anonymous peer to peer teleweb service that listens to and supports the diverse voices that make up our community; aiming to make useful referrals, improve the mental health and overall well-being of those who contact us with unconditional positive regard.

 As an organisation we…